Catching Up With Friends

 Dorrell Green, M ’04 was named superintendent of Red Clay School District, the largest school district in Delaware, and named to UD’s 2019 Athletics Hall of Fame for his outstanding football career at UD.

-Joseph Jones, Ph.D. in Education ’07, was selected as superintendent of New Castle County VoTech School District beginning July 1.
+Joseph Jones, Ph.D. ’07, was selected as superintendent of New Castle County VoTech School District beginning July 1.
 In 2018, he also published a book for school leaders on how candid conversations can improve schools.
 The book, Candid and Compassionate Feedback: Transforming Everyday Practice in Schools, was co-authored with fellow UD graduate, T.J.
 Vari.

 Lindsay Bank Warsaw, ETE ’08, is teaching at PS/MS 206 in East Harlem, NY, along with four other UD alumni!